flood-io/element/packages/docs/docs/api/Waiters.md

 # `Condition`

-A Condition represents a predicate which can be used to wait for an [ElementHandle][].
-They are generally created by using [Until][]'s helper methods.
+A Condition represents a predicate which can be used to wait for an [ElementHandle][elementhandle].
+They are generally created by using [Until](#until)'s helper methods.

 # `Until`